Pavitra Bandham: Plot

-Vishwanath (S. P. Balasubrahmanyam) is a multimillionaire industrialist.
-Vijay (Venkatesh), his only son, having grown up in the United States (Chicago, Illinois), has no interest in marriage; his goal is to enjoy his youth as much as possible.
-Vishwanath would like his son to get married and become responsible; his insistence makes Vijay agree to a marriage, but with a unique condition — a kind of test drive.
+Vijay is the son of rich industrialist Viswanath and is heavily westernised, having grown up in the US and has no interest in marriage; his goal is to enjoy his youth as much as possible.
+Viswanath would like his son to get married and become responsible; his insistence makes Vijay agree to a marriage, but with a unique condition — a kind of test drive.
 The marriage will be for a single year, initially, and at the end of the year he can choose to continue it, or not, depending on his attitude towards his wife, in that duration, the marriage will be annulled.
-Radha (Soundarya), Vishwanath's personal secretary, is a hardworking young woman struggling to support her family.
-Vishwanath asks Radha to quit her job and marry his son, but she refuses when she hears Vijay's strange condition.
+Radha (Soundarya), Viswanath's personal secretary, is a hardworking young woman struggling to support her family.
+Viswanath asks Radha to quit her job and marry his son, but she refuses when she hears Vijay's strange condition.
 However, Radha's family is in dire financial straits, and so she has to reconsider this offer.
-In return for marrying Vijay, she asks for financial support for her family, which Vishwanath readily provides.
+In return for marrying Vijay, she asks for financial support for her family, which Viswanath readily provides.

 Vijay and Radha are married.
 After the marriage, they become friendly with each other, and Radha goes out of her way to look after Vijay when he meets with an accident.
 At the end of the year, however, Vijay decides to annul the marriage, as had been agreed upon.
 Radha leaves Vijay and returns home.
 After the separation, Vijay starts to feel a longing for the presence of his devoted wife.
-Soon, though, he realizes her worth and wants her to come back, but she declines.
+When he realizes her worth and wants her to come back, she declines.
 Meanwhile, Radha finds out that she is pregnant.
 In order to support herself, she gets a job in a new company; to her surprise, when the company's managing director arrives, he turns out to be Vijay.
 He later confesses to her that he's a changed person and wants her back.
 But even after repeated persuasion, she disagrees because her faith in him has been shattered.
 Vijay continues to pursue her and leaves no stone unturned to show her that he cares for her.
 Later, Radha and her family hold a ceremony for the well-being of her to-be-born child.
-Vishwanath and Vijay attend the ceremony as well, Radha reveals Vijay to be her husband and tells all the guests about the marriage-contract.
+Viswanath and Vijay attend the ceremony as well, Radha reveals Vijay to be her husband and tells all the guests about the marriage-contract.
 An argument follows; Vijay and his father walk out, followed by all the guests.